Corporate performance management (CPM) is a process that’s always changing to meet the ever-growing needs of a growing business.

 Improved data management

-Data collection, consolidation, reporting, close, and analysis can all be prone to human error—and can be extremely time consuming.
+Data collection, consolidation, reporting, closing, and analysis can all be prone to human error and time-consuming.

 Corporate performance managers utilize automation and integration of source systems to minimize opportunities for human error.